hosseinghorbanzadeh/A-hybrid-method-of-link-prediction-in-directed-graphs/README.md

 1 3
 ...
 # Required libraries
-CN-AH_AH is tested to work on Python 3.6.
+CN_AH_AH is tested to work on Python 3.6.
 Libraries to be installed:
 pandas,
 numpy,